 The tickets, at $30 each in 2018 (free for children under 12 years old), make it possible for families to visit the convention without breaking the bank.
 The otakus can spend more money in the merchant room, which is always a great success at each convention.

 The first official edition of Nadeshicon ended on Sunday night with no less than 650 visitors, and we only expected 300.
 What a great surprise!
 The second year was even better; we welcomed over 800 guests!

 For the 2013 edition, the third year of the festival was marked by the passing of heading 1000 visitors, while the 2014 edition hosted over 1200 attendees!
 Another milestone was passed when, in 2015, over 2000 people attended the event, with a similar amount coming again to the 2016 edition.

-Will you be there to rock Laval University in April?
+Will you be there to rock Québec City Convention Centre in March?

 Whence the name – Nadeshicon?

 Nadeshiko is Japanese for carnation (a flower).
 Flowers, springtime, April… “Yamato Nadeshiko” is also an expression that refers to the perfect model of a Japanese woman, an interesting anecdote.
 So Nadeshicon is the contraction of nadeshiko and convention.